 - Cover and refrigerate at least 2 hours and up to 24 hours.

 - When you are ready to serve, run a knife around the edge of the springform pan and release the outer ring of the pan.
 Cut into 4 pieces and serve.

-If you liked this post and recipe for Chocolate Mint Whipped Cream Pie, check out these links:
+If you like this recipe for Chocolate Mint Whipped Cream Pie, you might also like:

 - Girl Scout Cookie Nutrition and Weight Watchers PointsPlus Information (Simple Nourished Living)

 - Easy Chocolate Mocha Pots de Creme (Simple Nourished Living)